annleez/patent_search_scraper/README.md

 https://ppubs.uspto.gov/pubwebapp/ open, or your scraper will be blocked.

-Given a *2-term query*, ex. "dslr, digital single lens reflex", it will analyze Jaccard and Dice distances for the results of searching by term 1 ("dslr"), term 2 ("digital single lens reflex"), and a Boolean combination of terms ("dslr OR digital single lens reflex").
+Given a *2-term query*, ex. "dslr, digital single lens reflex", it will calculate Jaccard similarity coefficients for the results of searching by term 1 ("dslr"), term 2 ("digital single lens reflex"), and a Boolean combination of terms ("dslr OR digital single lens reflex").

 Given a *2-term query and acronym*, ex. "dslr camera, digital single lens reflex,